muhammadnaqdi/ankid/README.md

 Input words followed by a `carriage return`.
 Type `DONE` when you finished.
 The script then creates an Anki package file called `output.apkg`.
 Import this file using Anki app.

-On a Unix-like machine, you can pipe text into the script using `cat` or `printf`
+On a Unix-like machine, you can pipe text into the script using `cat` or `printf`:

 ```shell
 printf "hello\nworld\nDONE\n" | python3 ankid.py
 ```

-Or write a `.txt` file
+Or write a `.txt` file:

 ```
 hello